c0up

 The National - About Today

-WATCH IT IN FULL SCREEN.
+Watch it in full screen.
 The immersion adds an unbelievable amount to it.

-Today you were far away
+You were far away

-and I didn't ask you why
+Didn’t ask you why

 What could I say